By Roy Burner - Minister of the Gospel

 King Asa, the ruler of Judah, was given such an assurance by a prophet of God, who said: The Lord is with you, while you be with him; and if you seek him, he will be found of you; but if your forsake him, he will forsake you (2 Chronicles 15:2).

-America, and other once godly nations, need to note the conditional part of those verses.
+Many once godly nations need to note the conditional part of those verses.
 If one walks away from God; no longer seeking after Him; allowing ungodliness to reign, there is a price to pay.
 Scripture reveals: Be not deceived; God is not mocked: for whatsoever a man sows, that shall he also reap (Galatians 6:7).

 Jesus described the beginning of sorrows: They shall deliver you up to be afflicted, and shall kill you: and you shall be hated of all nations for my name's sake (Matthew 24:9).
 We are seeing this happening in many lands today; of those who demand acceptance of their religion; or face persecution or death.

-I believe as Christianity takes a stand, against the evils of our day, we will see more persecution against the believer in Christ; even in America.
+I believe as Christianity takes a stand, against the evils of our day, we will see more persecution against the believer in Christ.
 Those who presently live under threats for their belief in Christ, in many nations, know in whom their real security lies.

 Jesus said: Then shall be great tribulation, such as was not since the beginning of the world to this time; No, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened (Matthew 24:21-22).
 He also revealed: Because iniquity shall abound, the love of many shall grow cold (Matthew 24:12).